Raymond James Reiterates C$5.00 Price Target for Skeena Resources Limited (SKE.V) (CVE:SKE)

-Skeena Resources Limited (SKE.V) (CVE:SKE) received a C$5.00 target price from analysts at Raymond James in a report released on Thursday, BayStreet.CA reports.
-The firm currently has a “strong-buy” rating on the stock.
-Raymond James’ target price suggests a potential upside of 90.84% from the company’s current price.
+Skeena Resources Limited (SKE.V) (CVE:SKE) has been assigned a C$5.00 target price by equities researchers at Raymond James in a research report issued to clients and investors on Thursday, BayStreet.CA reports.
+The brokerage currently has a “strong-buy” rating on the stock.
+Raymond James’ price target would suggest a potential upside of 90.84% from the stock’s previous close.

 Receive News & Ratings for Skeena Resources Limited (SKE.V) Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Skeena Resources Limited (SKE.V) and related companies with MarketBeat.com's FREE daily email newsletter.